Relato K: Kirchnerite interpretation

 Cristina Kirchner downplayed the impact of state propaganda, suggesting that private media may be more powerful than it.
 She based her reasoning in the amount of money involved in the media market, which is bigger than the state budget destined to promote propaganda.

-The philosopher Ricardo Forster considered that all political movements have a relato, but wrote that there is a limit on the amount of manipulation of information that may be used by it in order to stay convincing.
+The philosopher Ricardo Forster considered that all political movements have a relato, but wrote that there is a limit on the amount of manipulation of information that may be used by it to stay convincing.
 He also said that the people who criticize the relato may be motivated by resentment or elitism.
 Journalist Alejandro Horowicz considers that the relato is a tool used in the class struggle.
 Historian Norberto Galasso considers that journalism and foreign academia can not be trusted in their descriptions and reports about the Kirchners, as he considers that those have always been dominated by the ruling classes.
 Writer Pablo Alabarces considers that the state-owned media during the Kirchnerite regime reported reality and the private media reported complex lies and manipulations.
 María Julia Oliván from the program 6, 7, 8 rejected that interpretation.